hesiqi2000/zynq-lab/lab4.md

 *	Write a basic application to access an IP peripheral in Vitis IDE
 *	Develop a linker script
 *	Partition the executable sections into both the DDR3 and BRAM spaces
-*	Generate an elf executable file
+*	Generate an ELF executable file
 *	Download the bitstream and application and verify on a Zynq board

 ## Steps